Esri/arcgis-rest-js/demos/webmap-checker-sapper/README.md

 ## Authentication Workflow

-This sample differs from other workflows in how authentication works but shows the flexibility of the ArcGIS REST JS library to [perform server based authentication], store sessions on the server and seamlessly share sessions with the client and ArcGIS API for JavaScript
+This sample differs from other workflows in how authentication works but shows the flexibility of the ArcGIS REST JS library to perform server based authentication, store sessions on the server and seamlessly share sessions with the client and ArcGIS API for JavaScript

 1. First a user sign in with OAuth 2.0.
 This starts by sending the user to `/auth/authorize`: